Reddit restricts pro-Trump community over violent threats

 Breaking News Emails

-Reddit restricted its largest pro-Trump community on Wednesday after some users threatened to harm politicians and police because of the political impasse in Oregon.
+Reddit restricted its largest pro-Trump community Wednesday after some users threatened to harm politicians and the police because of the political impasse in Oregon.

 The community, named r/The_Donald, has more than 754,000 subscribers and describes itself as a “never-ending rally dedicated to the 45th President of the United States, Donald J. Trump.”